 POSH is perennially a goal scoring juggernaut.
 It’s part of the manager’s, team’s, club’s owners’ ethos to be forward thinking.
 From the type of players that we buy/produce to the school initiative, POSH is always looking to be on the front foot.
 So the posture of flatfooted and defensive does not suit our mindset.
 My suggestion is this.
 Whenever there is a set piece against us, the players need to get EXCITED!
 That’s right I said excited.

 While a set piece in our end may seem like an opportunity for the other team, it creates opportunity for us as well.
 The field is about as wide open as it will ever be in a game.
 Center backs are brought forward leaving a skeleton defense at the midfield with one of our forwards.
 So rather than focusing on how to keep the ball out of our goal.
 Focus on what we’re going to do with it when we win it back.
 Create breakout plays from defensive set pieces to put us on the front foot.
 Then each player’s mindset is not, “I need to keep my mark from scoring.”
 It becomes “where am I putting the ball when I win it?
 Because we could score from this.”
-It’s obvious based on the pressing strategy in the final third that Ferguson has at least subconsciously sold the idea that “defense scores goals.”
+It’s obviously based on the pressing strategy in the final third that Ferguson has at least subconsciously sold the idea that “defense scores goals.”
 He’s absolutely right and the final third is not the only place that this is true.
 It’s true all over the field because in order to score we need the ball.
 Telling a different story about the situation changes the players’ internal dialogues and focus at these times of high stress.

 The POSH go forward.
 That’s who they are as a team.
 This subtle tweak just puts them back on the front foot rather than being fearful and flat.
 Get excited because a goal at the other end is 20 seconds or less away!
 We have the speed and the players to do it.
 Now all they need to do is believe!